Code-Institute-Submissions/MSP-7/README.md

 Time will be spent testing the website in desktop browsers (Chrome, firefox, edge), tablet sizes, mobile size.

-Once a working prototype is available, a third-party individual will review the website as an independent user with no prior knowledge of its purpose (or project criteria).
+Once a working prototype is available, a third-party individual(s) will review the website as an independent user with no prior knowledge of its purpose (or project criteria).
 This session will consist of a structured test suite based on the described User Stories and a time-box exploratory test session.
 Feedback from this session will be used to further develop and/or amend the site.

 ## Production Shakedown